iTwin/itwinjs-core/docs/overview/index.md

 ## iModelJs vs. iModelHub

 It is important to understand that iModelJs applications do not *run on iModelHub*.
-Instead, they can run *anywhere else*. iModelJs applications always work on a *copy* of an iModel and process it locally, making them *infinitely scalable*.
+Instead, they can run *anywhere else*. iModelJs applications always work on a copy of an iModel in a *briefcase*, obtained from iModelHub, and process it locally, making them *infinitely scalable*.

 iModelJs applications can be: